CodingItWrong/outsidein.dev/docs/vue/2-vertical-slice.md

 We define a `mounted()` lifecycle hook (NAME?) to run when the component is first mounted.
 In it, we call the `this.loadRestaurants()` method on our component, which was mapped to the `restaurants/load` action.

-Save the file and, sure enough, our test is green.
+Save the file and Jest will automatically rerun our unit test.
+Sure enough, our test is green.
 We've passed our first unit test!
 Let's commit the unit test and production code that makes it pass in one commit:

 ```sh
 $ git add .